WilleIshere/Short-Form-Video-Generator/README.md

 # In Development

 > [!CAUTION]
-> **This project is in heavy development and is not ready to be used easily, feel free to contribute**
+> **This project is in heavy development and is not ready to be used easily.
+You might encounter some spaghetti code.
+Feel free to contribute!**

 # Short-Form-Video-Generator